Like It's Christmas

-"Like It's Christmas" is a Christmas song by American group Jonas Brothers.
-It was released on November 8, 2019, and is the band's final release of the year.
-It is the fourth Christmas song released by them after "Girl of My Dreams" in 2007, "Joyful Kings" in 2008, and "Summertime Anthem" in 2009.
+"Like It's Christmas" is a Christmas song by American pop rock band Jonas Brothers.
+It was released through Republic Records on November 8, 2019.
+The three band members, Nick, Joe, and Kevin Jonas, wrote the song with producer Gian Stone and co-producers Jason Evigan, Freddy Wexler, and Mike Elizondo, alongside Annika Wells.
+"Like It's Christmas" is their fourth Christmas song, following "Girl of My Dreams" in 2007, "Joyful Kings" in 2008, and "Summertime Anthem" in 2009.
+The song appears as the closing track on their soundtrack album, A Very Jonas Christmas Movie (2025), which was released over six years after the song.

 Background

 The group announced the song's name and release date on November 4, 2019.

 Commercial performance

 "Like It's Christmas" reached number one on the US Adult Contemporary chart in December 2019, becoming the Jonas Brothers' second number one on the chart.
-It also reached a peak position of No. 39 on the Billboard Hot 100 on the week ending January 4, 2025.
+It also debuted at number 83 on the Billboard Hot 100 and eventually peaked at number 27 on the week ending January 3, 2026.

 Live performances

 The band performed the song on their Happiness Begins Tour beginning on December 4, 2019, in Omaha.
 On December 13, 2019, they performed the song along with the singles "Burnin' Up", "Sucker", "Cool" and "Only Human".

 They performed the song live on an episode of the Netflix show Dash & Lily, produced by Nick Jonas.